Beluga Sturgeon

 Reproduction and Lifespan

 Beluga sturgeon spawn in two stages.
 First, they migrate into a river in the autumn and overwinter there.
 When it is ready to spawn in the spring, the beluga begins to move inland through the estuaries and rivers.
-Some individuals will travel more than a thousand miles up the Danube, Volga, or other nearby rivers to spawn.
+Some will travel more than 1,000 miles up the Danube, Volga, or other nearby rivers to spawn.

 Like many species of fish, the beluga reproduces externally.
-This is accomplished when the male and female release their eggs and sperm (usually more than a million of them) separately into the water.
+This is accomplished when the male and female release, respectively, their sperm (usually more than a million of them) and eggs separately into the water.
 If the conditions aren’t suitable for spawning, then the female can choose to reabsorb the eggs and try again later.
-Females reproduce only every four to eight years, on average.
+Females reproduce every four to eight years, on average.

 The life expectancy of a beluga is usually at least 50 years in the wild, but it is almost always caught and killed by fishers before it can die of natural causes.
 If it does somehow manage to evade human capture, the sturgeon lifespan is truly prolific.
 One specimen was once observed to live for more than a century.